OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 2. In the **Solution Explorer**, select the web project.
 This will display properties for the project in the **Properties** window.
 3. In the Properties window, copy the **SSL URL**.
 4. In the add-in project, open the manifest XML file.
 Be sure you are editing the source XML.
 For some project types Visual Studio will open a visual view of the XML which will not work for the next step.
 5. Search and replace all instances of "~remoteAppUrl/" with the SSL URL you just copied.
-You will see several replacements depending on the project type, and the new URLs will appear similar to "https://localhost:44300/App/Home/Home.html".
+You will see several replacements depending on the project type, and the new URLs will appear similar to 'https://localhost:44300/Home.html'.
 6. Save the XML file.
 7. Right click the web project and choose **Debug** -> **Start new instance**.
 This will run the web project without launching Office.
-8. From Office Online, sideload the add-in using steps previously described in this article.
+8. From Office Online, sideload the add-in using steps previously described in [Sideload an Office Add-in in Office Online](#sideload-an-office-add-in-in-office-online).